 Tatami mats help to clean the air by absorbing nitrogen dioxide in the room.
 They are also hydroscopic; absorbing moisture during periods of high humidity and naturally discharging the moisture when the air is dry.
 Tatami mats act as an insulator as well, keeping your room cool in the summer and warmer in the winter time.

-We offer traditional rice straw filled tatami mats.
-While some manufacturers add cardboard and paper to the inner core, we use only natural rice straw filling.
-Manufacturing has changed substantially over the years, and many producers now use a foam core in their mats.
+We offer traditional 100% rice straw filled tatami mats.
+While some manufacturers add cardboard, fiber board, paper and wood to the inner core, we use only natural rice straw filling.
+Manufacturing has evolved over the years, and more producers now use a foam core in their mats.
 In our research and experience, straw fill is more durable, lasts longer and doesn't compress as easily as foam filled mats.

 As a direct importer, we offer quality mats at reasonable prices.
 We are able to negotiate deep discounts with our freight carriers, lowering costs and saving our customers money.
 Our manufacturer focuses on quality and practices sustainable harvesting of materials.
 Choose a mat size that fits your needs, whether it will be used as a tatami bed or as tatami floor mats, we offer six sizes to help with your layout design.